In this section you will learn everything you need to know about capturing your learnings and sharing insights with your team via Stories.

 Stories can be in one of the following states:

 - Draft - default for new Stories.
-Drafts cannot be shared with read-only users, connected to other Stories, and added to Project's summary
+Drafts cannot be shared with read-only users, connected to other Stories, and added to Project's report

-- Published - published Stories can be shared, viewed and commented on by anybody as well as connected to other Stories and be part of a Project summary
+- Published - published Stories can be shared, viewed and commented on by anybody as well as connected to other Stories and be part of a Project report

 - Archived - they behave just like published Stories, but are by default filtered out in the list in the Stories section.
 Use this state to mark your stories as outdated or not relevant to current research

-Turning archived or published Story into a draft will remove it from the project's summary (if it's a part of one) and also remove all of its connections!
+Turning archived or published Story into a draft will remove it from the project's report (if it's a part of one) and also remove all of its connections!

 In addition to being able to create Stories within Research Projects, you can also create standalone Stories from the Stories section in EnjoyHQ.
 Standalone Stories are essentially a blank canvas that allow you to add any context and data points necessary to explain your work.
 Standalone stories can also be added to existing projects or moved between projects after being created.